cusyio/Python4DataScience/docs/productive/security.rst

 :ref:`spack_lock`, :doc:`envs/uv/index` in :ref:`uv_lock`.
 These files should
 therefore also be checked in with the source code.

-This can reduce the following security risks for :doc:`python-basics:apps`:
+This can reduce the following security risks for :doc:`python-basics:packs/apps`:

 * Testing and deployment are done with the same software, which reduces deployment risks, simplifies debugging and enables reproducibility.